graphile/crystal/postgraphile/website/postgraphile/config.md

 separate option because it's used in both the `gather` phase (for introspection) and at runtime.

-Generally it's best to construct this by using the `makePgSources` helper (see below), but if you want to know the nitty-gritty: each entry in the list is an object with the following keys (only `name` and `adaptor` are required):
+Generally it's best to construct this by using the `makePgConfigs` helper (see below), but if you want to know the nitty-gritty: each entry in the list is an object with the following keys (only `name` and `adaptor` are required):

-- `name: string` - an arbitrary unique name for this source; please keep it alphanumeric!
+- `name: string` - an arbitrary unique name for this config; please keep it alphanumeric!
 - `adaptor: string` - the name of the module to use as the postgres adaptor;
   e.g. `@dataplan/pg/adaptors/node-postgres` for the `pg` module